This web site contains details of running races

 Some of the races are road races, whereas others are multi-terrain.

-Ultra races, fell races, duathlons, triathlons, adventure/colour/mud/obstacle races, virtual runs, time-based events, events in the dark and Race For Life events are not included.
+Ultra races, fell races, duathlons, triathlons, adventure/colour/mud/obstacle races, virtual runs, time-based events, events in the dark and Race For Life events are not normally included.

 Most of the races that are listed are open to runners not attached to a running club,